Table of Contents

 - Visit the incredible the Annamalaiyar Temple, and enjoy the views of Mount Arunachala from the temple.

 In 1959, a young monk made a daring and dangerous escape from Tibet as the occupying Chinese forces pursued him.
 He crossed the Himalayas and found his way to India, and eventually to Dharamsala.
 This was how the Dalai Lama ended up in India, setting up his home and the Tibet government-in-exile in a small town among the Himalayan mountains of Himachal Pradesh.

 Today, Dharamsala (and the suburb of McLeod Ganj) remain his home and a stronghold of Tibetan culture.
 People come from all over the world to receive the teachings of His Holiness, to learn about Buddhism, to meditate, and to enjoy the peace and beauty of the surrounding region.

 McLeod Ganj / Dharamsala has become a spiritual hub for many seekers.
-There are lots of opportunities to study Yoga, meditation, and music, to take Ayurveda treatments, do a 10-day silent Vipassana retreat, and go for hikes among the mountains.
+There are lots of opportunities to study Yoga, practice meditation and music, to take Ayurveda treatments, do a 10-day silent Vipassana retreat, and go for hikes among the mountains.
+Read my Travel Guide to Dharamsala to learn more.
 You can also learn about Tibetan culture at places such as The Norbulingka Institute.